Last update: 25 Apr 2025

 10 January 2023 ~ Get a FREE RADIO(s) - New Ham after a SARA VE session and Attending SARA Club Meeting

-In the January SARA meeting it was announced that SARA VE Testing for a 'new Ham license' and then attending a SARA club meeting will get for a 'new Ham {only}' a brand new Baofeng UV-5R handheld transceiver.
+Yes, if you use SARA VE Testing for a 'new Ham license' and then attending a SARA club meeting will get for a 'new Ham {only}' a brand new Baofeng UV-5R handheld transceiver.
 This is a limited offer for the first five (5) people.
-Mike, AB8VS, has donated a supply of radios and will assist us in setting the radios up and teaching any new ham how to get started.
+These radios have been programmed with the 50 FM Repeaters within 50 miles of Owosso.
 Details will be provided at the SARA VE testing sessions.
 You pass your first license test (any Class =Tech/General/Extra) and attend the next SARA Club meeting, where you will be awarded a new hand-held VHF transceiver.
-October Testing session Oct.
-26, 2023 will be first opportunity.

 = = = = SARA VE TESTING INFO FOLLOWS = = = =